-The District of Columbia Council enacted the Renewable Energy Portfolio Standard Act ("REPS Act"), on January 19, 2005, which established a renewable energy portfolio standard ("RPS") through which a minimum percentage of District electric providers' supply must be derived from renewable energy resources beginning January 1, 2007.
-The RPS minimum requirements, among other things, were amended by the Clean and Affordable Energy Act
+The District Council enacted the Renewable Energy Portfolio Standard Act ("REPS Act"), on January 19, 2005, which established a renewable energy portfolio standard ("RPS") that sets the minimum percentage of a District electric provider's supply source that must be derived from certain types of renewable energy resources beginning January 1, 2007.
+The RPS minimum requirements, among other things, were amended by the Clean and Affordable Energy

+See D.C.
+Law 15-340, Renewable Energy Portfolio Standard Act of 2004.
 The minimum requirements are pursuant to D.C.
 Code §34-1432(c).
 Renewable energy resources are separated into two categories, Tier I and Tier II, with Tier I resources including solar energy, wind, qualifying biomass, methane, geothermal, ocean, and fuel cells, and Tier II resources including hydroelectric power other than pumped storage generation, and waste-to-energy.
 Minimum percentage requirements are specified for Tier I and Tier II resources, but Tier I resources can be used to comply with the Tier II standard.
 In addition, a minimum requirement is carved out specifically for solar energy.

-("CAE Act") of 2008.
-Subsequently, the D.C.
-Council adopted new legislation, the Distributed Generation Amendment Act of 2011 ("DGAA"), which substantially increased the RPS requirement for solar energy-up to 2.5 percent by 2023, compared to the previous requirement of 0.4 percent by 2020.
-In addition, the DGAA generally prohibited certifying solar energy systems located outside the District of Columbia.
+Act ("CAE Act") of 2008.10 Subsequently, the District Council adopted new legislation, the Distributed Generation Amendment Act of 2011 ("DGAA"), which substantially increased the RPS requirement for solar energy-up to 2.5 percent by 2023, compared to the previous requirement of 0.4 percent by 2020.11 In addition, the DGAA generally prohibited certifying solar energy systems located outside the District of Columbia for RPS purposes.
+However, through the enactment of the Fiscal Year 2015 Budget Support Act of 2014, solar energy resources from other states are now able to meet the Tier I portion of the RPS requirement, but not the District solar carve-out requirement.

-The impact of the RPS requirement on the fuel mix of electricity suppliers is affected, in part, by the manner in which the RPS requirement is implemented.
+The renewable resources component in the fuel mix for any particular year may be different from the same component in the RPS report for that same year because of the manner in which the RPS requirement is implemented.
 Pursuant to the Commission's RPS rules, renewable energy credits ("RECs") are valid for three years from the date of generation.
 To the extent that an electricity supplier meets its RPS compliance requirement using RECs from a year different from the fuel mix reporting period, the renewable component should not be reflected in the report due to the difference in the date of generation.
-7
+12

 The District has made significant progress in certifying renewable energy facilities for the RPS program.
-As of June 1, 2013, 3,125 renewable energy systems-including solar photovoltaic ("PV") and solar thermal-are now eligible to participate in the District's RPS program.
-Solar energy systems account for the vast majority of these approved renewable systems-3,004 as of June 1.
-Within the District, as of June 1, there are currently 730 approved solar PV systems and 37 solar thermal systems.
-Out-of-District solar energy systems remain, with 2,237 systems "grandfathered" into the RPS programs under the DGAA.
-The total capacity associated with these solar energy systems is about 26.1 megawatts ("MW"), with about 6.9 MW located in the District.
-This is well below the estimated solar capacity necessary to meet the current RPS requirements of 0.5 percent in 2013.
+As of June 1, 2015, 3,949 renewable energy systems-including solar photovoltaic ("PV") and solar thermal-have been certified and are now eligible to participate in the District's RPS program.
+Solar energy systems account for the vast majority of these approved renewable systems-3,803 as of June 1.
+Within the District, as of June 1, there are currently 1,449 certified solar PV systems and 89 certified solar thermal systems.
+There continues to be out-of-District solar energy systems certified for RPS purposes, with 2,265 systems still "grandfathered" into the RPS program under the DGAA or in a location served by a feeder serving the District.
+The total capacity associated with these solar energy systems is about 35.6 megawatts ("MW"), of which about 15.4 MW is located in the District.
+This is well below the 59 MW of estimated solar capacity necessary to meet the current statutory RPS requirements of 0.7 percent in 2015.
+14

-Table 1 below shows the emissions disclosures from 2008 through 2012 based on the PJM System Fuel Mix:
+Table 1 below shows the emissions disclosures from 2010 through 2014 based on the PJM System Fuel Mix: